AlexBuseDragomir/ads-management-tool/README.md

 # Ads Management Tool NetRom Summercamp 2018

 Ads management web application created using PHP 7.2 and Symphony 4.1 during the 1 month NetRom Summercamp, back in 2018.
+I have retained only the source code and some resources like images, not to bloat this repository.

 Kept only the source code files and the static resources like images.
 Did not store here any configuration files like the symfony.lock, composer.json, composer.lock etc.